yujinpan/v-charts-v5/docs/en/start.md

 ### On demand
 -----

-Each chart component of v-charts is individually packaged under the lib folder
+Each chart component of v-charts-x is individually packaged under the lib folder

 ```
 |- lib/